mistertest/luna-shield/README.md

 ### Known issues

-This issue is resolved with the Luna V1
+Margin issues was resolved with the Luna V1

-- The major issue is the margin on left/right and bottom around the stream.
-I'm working about this issue, but games are playable with no issues in the shield TV.